carloscasalar/md2lang-oai/examples/dnd_sample.md

 You enter a dark cave.
 The smell of rotting flesh fills your nostrils.
 Make a WIS saving throw or become poisoned.

-The goblin attacks!
-Roll for initiative using your DEX modifier.
+Once your eyes adjust to the darkness, you see Angry Knife, the goblin, who attacks you!
+Roll for initiative, using your DEX modifier.